Education

 Elementary and secondary education

 Through the new funding approach, the Government of Canada and interested First Nations partners are developing regional education agreements that respond to the unique needs and priorities of First Nations communities.
-This approach recognizes that First Nations are best placed to make decisions on their priorities or where they see the greatest need, and aligns with the principle of First Nations having control over First Nations education.
+This approach recognizes that First Nations are best placed to make decisions on their priorities or where they see the greatest need, and aligns with the principle of First Nations control of First Nations education.

 Post-secondary education